Turing-Kids-Who-Code/Curriculum-Ideas/curriculum_ideas.md

 **Overall curriculum**
-  - Program a game or other app in Scratch
+  - Program a game or other app in Scratch or other Language (preferably in multiple languages)